Future Man is an obscure demobilisation-era character, whose main appearance was in 1946 in All-Winners Comics.

 I’m not doing a literal modelling of the Astral Projector.
-Instead, Future Man activates his Dispersal then boasts that it was his astral form all along, ah ah ah !
+Instead, Future Man activates his Intangibility then boasts that it was his astral form all along, ah ah ah !

 Which also models what happened in the story more precisely than an astral projection mechanic à la Spirit Travel would.

 If Future Man opts to stop the projection, then in this modelling he uses Teleportation to return to his ship’s astral projector.
 In-universe he was always physically in his ship, but in practice there’s no difference.

 Most of his uses of Mental Blast were done with the benefit of Blindside, particularly against Namor.